racedisparityaudit/style-guide/a-z.md

 ‘Other Black’ and ‘Black other’:
 Charts and tables use the formulation ‘Black other’ because it makes the grouping of Black ethnic categories easier for users to read.
 In commentary, use ‘Other Black’.

-### Overcrowding

-Define this term in measures by including the following definition in ‘What the data measures’:

-> Overcrowding is measured using the bedroom standard.
-A household is counted as overcrowded if it has fewer bedrooms than it needs according to the bedroom standard.

 <hr class="govuk-section-break govuk-section-break--visible govuk-!-margin-bottom-6">
 <h2 id="p" class="atoz-section">P</h2>